NBISweden/EMBLmyGFF3/README.md

 To learn how to obtain a *project ID* [click here](http://ena-docs.readthedocs.io/en/latest/mod_02.html.).</br>
 To learn how to obtain a *locus tag* [click here](https://www.ebi.ac.uk/ena/submit/locus-tags).**

-### Get example data
+### Use provided examples

-Test data (maker.gff3 maker.fa and others) are located in the ***examples*** folder.
+Three examples are provided with the tool and are located in the ***examples*** folder.
+You can try one of the 3 examples by calling **EMBLmyGFF3-maker-example** or **EMBLmyGFF3-augustus-example** or **EMBLmyGFF3-prokka-example** accordingly.
+This way is convenient when you performed the installation using pip.

+  >EMBLmyGFF3-maker-example

-If you installed EMBLmyGFF3 using git those exmple files are located where you have cloned the repository in EMBLmyGFF3/examples/.
+If you installed EMBLmyGFF3 using git those example files are located where you have cloned the repository in EMBLmyGFF3/examples/.
-If you installed EMBLmyGFF3 using pip, only the tool has been installed, you must download the test files separatly.
-[Here is a link to download the ***examples*** folder.](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/NBISweden/EMBLmyGFF3/tree/master/examples)
+You could also access these files by downloading the ***examples*** folder [here.](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/NBISweden/EMBLmyGFF3/tree/master/examples)
+You can then try the examples moving in the examples folder and launching one of the .py or .sh executable like that:

+ >python maker_example.py

+ or

+ >./maker_example.sh

 ### Simple case

  >EMBLmyGFF3 maker.gff3 maker.fa